vasylcf/ImageBind-LoRA/README.md

 **example explanation**: The `dreambooth` dataset contains the classes dog3, dog5, and dog8.
 Since the original ImageBind model was not trained on some arbitrary number-naming scheme, it matches the wrong images with dog8 and dog5.
-However, the LoRA fine-tuned model separates the 3 dog classes, indicating it was successfully adapted to the toy dataset without destroying the ImageBind embeddings.
-If you are not concerned about maintaining the original embeddings and just aim at getting a stronger association with the fine-tuned dataset, set `load_head_post_proc_finetuned=True`.
-This loads the fine-tuned heads and postprocessors, and you won't need to manually adjust the `lora_factor`.
-However, the original associations will not be maintained, e.g., it now associates the text `bird` with a `dog`
+However, the LoRA fine-tuned model separates the 3 dog classes, indicating it was successfully adapted to the toy dataset.
+This approach distorts the pretrained features of ImageBind.
+To maintain the original embeddings, we propose experimenting with the two-step fine-tuning approach described in [this paper](https://openreview.net/pdf?id=UYneFzXSJWh): linear-probing followed by full model (or LoRA) fine-tuning.
+ImageBind-LoRA support linear probing by passing the `--linear_probing` argument to `train.py`.
+Note that the training process should then be split into two stages, passing `--linear_probing` in an initial training session, followed by `--lora` on training completion.

 ## Fine-tuning